Code-Institute-Submissions/DentalCare/README.md

 ### User Stories Testing from UX section

-1. Create a welcoming site with an initial visual appeal with immediate recognition that they would be able to find what they are looking for.
+#### As a visiting customer I would:

+1. Want to be able to nagivate through the website intuitively.
+    1. Website has navigation bar included with collapsable menu for smaller screen sizes.
+    2. Navigation menu has related icons which are also displayed on corresponding pages.
+    3. Navigation bar sticks to top of screen when scrolling for ease of use.
-    1. Front Page displays information clearly and has a short expansion of menu items below picture.
+    4. Home Page displays information clearly and has a short expansion of menu items below picture.
-    2. Navigation bar that is always at the top on mobile and desktop to allow them to easily vaigate between pages.

-2. Have visual cues that align well with ease of site navigation.
-    1. Menu items are darker when on the active page.
+    5. Menu items are darker when on the active page.
-    2. Visual effect created for site links and submit button.
+    6. Visual effect created for site links and submit button.
-    3. Social media hover effect for social media links with their corresponding brand colours.
+    7. Social media hover effect for social media links with their corresponding brand colours.

-3. Present a depth of available services comprehensive enought of to address short, medium and long term needs from a dental practice.
-    1. Services page breaks down dental services into 3 categories and gives detail on treatments available for each category.
+2. Need to be able to quickly review the dental services available to see if they are appropriate to my needs.
+    1. Link to services page can be found on navigation bar and as left hand link on main page.
+    2. List of services displayed both broadly and with bullet pointed detail.
+3. Want to be able to view the site across multiple devices e.g. while not at home on desktop or laptop.
+    1. Site has been designed with a mobile-first design philosophy using Bootstrap alongsite the HTML and CSS.
+4. Like to review any existing customer feedback.
+    1. Testimonials section given it's own page and highlighting recent customer reviews to enhace customer confidence.

-4. Be consistent with visual feedback across the site indicating mouseover/cursor behaviour.
+5. Want the site to be consistent with visual feedback across the site indicating mouseover/cursor behaviour.
     1. Clickable links and the submit button on contact us page display the same visual cue of the curved bar filling up on mouseover/click.

-5. Make sure icons that are matched well to site specific pages.
-    1. Icons next to menu items and at the top of page sections have a clear visual association to their corresponding pages.

-6. Provide reassurance that they are making the right choice in leaving contact details in order to join by reviewing testimonials from existing customers.
-    1. Testimonials section given it's own page and highlighting recent customer reviews to enhace customer confidence.

-7. Be professional in my presentation of information.
-    1. Consise information presented in a clean and consistent manner across the site.

-8. Quickly inform them of services available.
-    1. Ability to navigate to services section both in navigation bar at the top and on main page if user scrolls down.

-9. Provide a fast remote way of requesting an appointment either from home or on the go.
+    2. Spacing of images and white space consistent throughout the site across a range of devices.
+6. Want to contact dental care for any business related enquiries.
-    1. Contact Us page provided and fully responsive across all mobile devices tested in Chrome Browser.
+    1. Contact Us form on contact page provided and fully responsive across all mobile devices tested in Chrome Browser.

+#### As an admin user I would:

+1. Want the site to address the business goals.
+ 1. Colour scheme selected to be consistent with business with a healthcare setting.
+ 2. Site details services and testimonials both with links to contact us form requesting the customer to get in touch.
+ 3. Contact us form does not allow submission until contact details are supplied i.e. Name, Email and Phone Number allowing the business to get back in touch with the customer.
+ 4. Site coded in HTML and CSS and Bootstrap framework used to make the site fully responsive with mobile-first design philosophy.
+ 5. Site tested for it's responsiveness in Chrome Browser across mobile devices listed and for its responsiveness at varying desktop resolutions.
+ 6. Custom CSS code added to customise content from Bootstrap e.g. Submit Button.
+2. Need to easily redevelop the site should any individual section needs updating.
+ 1. Main sections HTML and CSS separated by commented code.
+3. Code that was easy to read and understand.
+ 1. HTML and CSS used standard markup and syntax.
+ 2. HTML and CSS has been arranged using **Alt+Shift+F**
+3. Be able to share the repository for collaborative purposes.
+ 1. Detailed in deployment section.

 ### Bugs